Old Chinese: Script

 Such phono-semantic compound characters were already used extensively on the oracle bones, and the vast majority of characters created since then have been of this type.

 In the Shuowen Jiezi, a dictionary compiled in the 2nd century, 82% of the 9,353 characters are classified as phono-semantic compounds.

 In the light of the modern understanding of Old Chinese phonology, researchers now believe that most of the characters originally classified as semantic compounds also have a phonetic nature.

 These developments were already present in the oracle bone script, possibly implying a significant period of development prior to the extant inscriptions.

 This may have involved writing on perishable materials, as suggested by the appearance on oracle bones of the character 冊 cè 'records'.

 The character is thought to depict bamboo or wooden strips tied together with leather thongs, a writing material known from later archaeological finds.

 Development and simplification of the script continued during the pre-Classical and Classical periods, with characters becoming less pictorial and more linear and regular, with rounded strokes being replaced by sharp angles.

-The language developed compound words, so that characters came to represent morphemes, though almost all morphemes could be used as independent words.
+The language developed compound words, though almost all constituent morphemes could also be used as independent words.

 Hundreds of morphemes of two or more syllables also entered the language, and were written with one phono-semantic compound character per syllable.

 During the Warring States period, writing became more widespread, with further simplification and variation, particularly in the eastern states.

 The most conservative script prevailed in the western state of Qin, which would later impose its standard on the whole of China.

 Phonology

-Old Chinese phonology has been reconstructed using a variety of evidence, including the phonetic components of Chinese characters, rhyming practice in the Classic of Poetry and Middle Chinese reading pronunciations described in such works as the Qieyun, a rhyme dictionary published in 601 AD.
+Old Chinese phonology has been reconstructed using a unique method relying on textual sources.

+The starting point is the Qieyun dictionary (601 AD), which classifies the reading pronunciation of each character found in texts to that time within a precise, but abstract, phonological system.

+Scholars have sought to assign phonetic values to these Middle Chinese categories by comparing them with modern varieties of Chinese, Sino-Xenic pronunciations and transcriptions.

+Next, the phonology of Old Chinese is reconstructed by comparing the Qieyun categories to the rhyming practice of the Classic of Poetry (early 1st millennium BC) and the shared phonetic components of Chinese characters, some of which are slightly older.

+More recent efforts have supplemented this method with evidence from Old Chinese derivational morphology, from Chinese varieties preserving distinctions not found in the Qieyun, such as Min and Waxiang, and from early transcriptions and loans.

 Although many details are still disputed, recent formulations are in substantial agreement on the core issues.

 For example, the Old Chinese initial consonants recognized by Li Fang-Kuei and William Baxter are given below, with Baxter's (mostly tentative) additions given in parentheses:

 Various initial clusters have been proposed, especially clusters of *s- with other consonants, but this area remains unsettled.

 Bernhard Karlgren and many later scholars posited the medials *-r-, *-j- and the combination *-rj- to explain the retroflex and palatal obstruents of Middle Chinese, as well as many of its vowel contrasts.